apt2tell/ToDoList/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # To-Do-List
-In this project, I build a simple HTML list of To Do tasks.
+In this project, I implement the CRUD (create, read, update, delete) methods.
+I build a simple HTML list of To Do tasks.
 The list will be styled according to the specifications.
 This simple web page is built using webpack and served by a webpack dev server.

  ## Learning objectives
 - Use webpack to bundle JavaScript.